zebra-spots/zebra-spots/README.md

 - ⚡ Fun fact: ...
 -->

 This is where I keep the code I have written as I learn and complete projects.
+I also keep my useful commands for powershell/ bash as I improve my scripting.

 I have also begun a writeup section where I keep some notes for tryhackme and other similar sites.